openwhyd/openwhyd/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
-Contributions of any kind welcome!
+Contributions of any kind are welcome!

-Sorry if we forgot anyone...
-If you would like to appear on that list (or ask for an update), please [let us know](https://github.com/openwhyd/openwhyd/issues/new?title=Please+add+me+as+a+contributor), or propose a PR after running `npm run add-contrib` (as explained [there](https://www.npmjs.com/package/all-contributors-cli)).
+To update that list, please propose a PR after running `npm run add-contrib` (as explained [there](https://www.npmjs.com/package/all-contributors-cli)) or [contact us](mailto:contact@openwhyd.org).

-### Backers
+## Backers

 Support us with a monthly donation and help us keep Openwhyd alive. [[Become a backer](https://opencollective.com/openwhyd#backer)]